d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

 that are popular on search tools and modern email clients.
-They are useful precisely because it is often possible to predict (imperfectly, but better than random guessing) what likely continuations of a sequence might be, given some initial prefix.
+They are useful precisely because it is often possible to predict (imperfectly, but better than random guessing) what the likely continuations of a sequence might be, given some initial prefix.
 For most sequence models,
 we do not require independence,